pathilink/capim_case/README.md

 ## 3. Next steps

 - **Collecting additional data on the testing period**: it is essential to collect more in-depth data specific to this stage, such as reasons for dropping out, engagement during the test and user feedback.
-- **Qualitative analysis of marketing communication**: a possible breach of expectations between the initial promise and the experience during the test deserves a detailed evaluation
+- **Qualitative analysis of marketing communication**: a possible breach of expectations between the initial promise and the experience during the test deserves a detailed evaluation.
-- **Exploit opportunities with the low cancellation rate**: The cancellation rate of only 12% among those who subscribed to the product indicates significant satisfaction after joining - use testimonials from these customers to strengthen communication with new prospects
+- **Exploit opportunities with the low cancellation rate**: The cancellation rate of only 12% among those who subscribed to the product indicates significant satisfaction after joining - use testimonials from these customers to strengthen communication with new prospects.

 ## 4. Development of the Solution
 <img alt="Python" src="https://img.shields.io/badge/-Python-blue?style=flat&logo=python&logoColor=yellow" />  ![Badge](https://img.shields.io/badge/Colab-Google-%F9AB00?style=flat&logo=Google-Colab&color=blue)